-The Arts Council understands ‘community’ in its broadest sense i.e. a group who either lives or works in a specific locality, such as a housing estate, a rural area, or a prison, or who visits a specific place on a regular basis e.g. a café or a museum.
-In addition, it understands ‘community’ to encompass groups that share a particular interest, whether it is music, pigeon fancying, museums, the environment, or gay rights.
+The Arts Council understands 'community' in its broadest sense i.e. a group which either lives or works in a specific locality, such as a housing estate, a rural area, or a prison, or which visits a specific place on a regular basis e.g. a café or a museum.
+In addition, it understands 'community' to encompass groups that share a particular interest, whether it is music, pigeon fancying, museums, the environment, or gay rights.

 The Arts Council is committed to assisting artists of all disciplines to make work of excellence, including those who base their practice on social engagement and collaboration.

 There are a number of key agencies, funded by us, who have a central role in supporting these areas of work.
 At national level, Create provides advice, training and support across all artforms while a number of other funded organisations focus on specific artforms or specific geographical locations.

 The Arts Council offers a wide range of financial supports across artforms and arts practices, including arts and communities.
 Those supports, direct and indirect, that are available are described in detail in financial support.
 They include bursaries, projects, and travel and training awards as well as specific schemes such as the Artist in the community scheme, which is externally managed by Create.
 The artist in the community scheme provides funding to enable artists and diverse groups to work alongside each other in the making of collaborative art.
 Other schemes relevant to arts and communities include: